Pegi1727/Emotional-Intelligence-and-Pragmatic-Translanguaging-in-Virtual-Exchange-/README.md

 3. **Implications:** Emotional intelligence is a core predictor of pragmatic success in digital intercultural communication, highlighting the necessity of integrating socio-emotional skill development into virtual exchange frameworks.

 ---
+## 📜 Citation

+If you use this dataset, code, or findings in your research, please cite:

-Merrikhi, Pegah.
-2026.
-Emotional Intelligence and Pragmatic Translanguaging in Virtual Exchange: A Quantitative Analysis of Interactional Patterns.
-Research repository and dataset.
+> Merrikhi, P. (2026). *Replication Data and Analysis Pipeline for: Emotional Intelligence and Pragmatic Translanguaging in Virtual Exchange* (Version 1.0) [Data set & Software].
+Zenodo. https://doi.org/10.5281/zenodo.22924136

 ---

 ## 🗂️ Repository Structure